geekusa/nlp-text-analytics/README.md

 >
 >**base\_type** </br>
 >     **Syntax:** base\_type=\<string> </br>
 >     **Description:** Sets the value for the type of word base to use, dependant on base\_word being set to True.
 Lemmatization without POS tagging (option lemma) assumes every word is a noun but results in a comprable but faster output.
 Lemmatization with POS tagging (lemma\_pos) is slower but more precice, also adds a new field of `pos_tag`.
+When set to lemma\_pos this automatically sets force_nltk\_tokenize argument to true.
 Porter Stemmer is used when the option is set to stem.</br>
 >     **Usage:** Possible values are lemma, lemma\_pos, stem</br>
 >     **Default:** True
 >